 A work order is considered closed when the problem has been resolved and all related activities have been updated and closed in Cityworks.
-A list of work orders closed in FY2019 is provided in Appendix 2-2 of this report.
+A list of work orders closed in FY2020 is provided in Appendix 2-2 of this report.
 A map of the density of these closed work orders is shown in Figure 2-1.
-This map provides an illustration of problem areas as indicated by the concentration of reactive work performed during the reporting period.
+This map provides an illustration of problem areas as indicated by the concentration of sewer related complaints during the reporting period.